AshivaA/web-maestro-app/README.md

 [-->License](#10-license)
 [-->Copyright](#copyright)

-## 1. About web mestro app
+## 1. About the Web Maestro app

-        The Project considers, the fact that
+        The Project considers the fact that,
-        as people are different, so do they learn differently.
+        as people are different, so do they also learn differently.
 Also, it brings
         learning resources to you rather than
         you going in an endless search for